ricoberger/kubectl-issues/README.md

 # kubectl issues

 `kubectl issues` is a kubectl plugin to find issues with your Kubernetes objects.
-The plugin is inspired by the [`kubectl janitor`](https://github.com/dastergon/kubectl-janitor) plugin.

 ## Install